overwolf/overwolf.github.io/docs/api/overwolf-utils.md

 --------- | ---------| -------------------------------------------- |
 callback  | ([Result: GetMonitorsListResult](#getmonitorslistresult-object)) => void | Called with the monitors array               |

 Note that this function does not return the DPI of the monitors.
-To get the DPI, you can use [getSystemInformation()](getsysteminformationcallback).
+To get the DPI, you can use [Window.devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).

 ## sendKeyStroke(keyString)
 #### Version added: 0.83